TheEmeraldBee/zel/README.md

-# Zel: A language with the goal of making writing code more fun!
+# Jos: A language with the goal of making writing code more fun!
 This language is my personal "perfect" language, but I would love to hear your feedback.

 ## Example
 ```
 var myvar = 12i8; // Create a basic variable
-myvar = 5; // Doesn't work! var is not mutable!
+myvar = 5; // Works! the `var` keyword means that variables are mutable!

-mut var myvar = 12i8; // Create a basic mutable variable!
+const myvar = 12i8; // Create a basic variable with const
-myvar = 5; // Works!
+myvar = 5; // Doesn't work! the `const` keyword means that variables are immutable!

 // Type Aliasing!
 const MyType = u32;